rhmaxdotorg/pulsechain-validator/README.md

 # After running the script

-The script automates a roughly estimated ~85% of what it takes to get the validator configured, but there's still a few manual steps you need to do to complete the setup and get the validator on the network.
+The script automates a roughly estimated ~85% of what it takes to get the validator configured, but there's still a few manual steps you need to do to complete the setup: generate your keys in a secure environment, copy and import them on your validator server and once your clients are fully synced, make the deposit to activate your validator on the network.

+**Environment and hardware options for key generation**
+* LiveCD that you boot and use (all ephemeral, in-memory, disposable filesystem), recommended as a more secure option
+* Use another machine (spare laptop or device) with a **clean install** of Ubuntu Linux, not connected to the internet (only to download the staking client or use a USB stick to transfer staking over to it) – another fairly secure way of doing it
+* Virtual machine with clean install (less secure and make sure to delete it afterwards)
+* Spin up a free tier cloud image on a cloud provider (see AWS section, less secure, but fast, make sure to destroy it afterwards)

 **Generate validator keys with deposit tool and import them into Lighthouse**